khdevnet/nuget-push/README.md

 		</None>
 	</ItemGroup>
 ```
-1. Add secret to Repositiry Sercrets "settings/secrets and variables/New repository secret"
+4. Add the secret to Repository Secrets "settings/secrets and variables/New repository secret"
 ```
 NUGET_API_KEY
 ```
-2. Use actions yml
+5. Use actions yml
 ```
 name: push-nuget